Académie Royale des Sciences, des Lettres et des Beaux-Arts de Belgique (ARB)

 T. +32 2 550 22 12

-– In 2019, the ARB hired several researchers to work on specific projects for a period of 1 to 3 years.
-The research projects are diversified, as the different scientific fields covered by the ARB: Greek archeology, restitution of cultural heritage, biology and impact of public investments on sustainable development.
+– In 2019, the ARB hired several researchers to work on specific projects for a period of 1-3years, leading a diverse range of projects in line with scientific fields covered by the ARB inlcuding Greek archaeology; public investments; restitution of cultural heritage; biology.

 – The ARB has established a Québec Chair, in partnership with the Québec Government Office in Brussels.
 Each year, this chair will henceforth welcome two eminent Quebec personalities from the world of science or culture who will not only be able to give lectures within the Academy but also meet their Belgian colleagues.

-– The Collège Belgique, department of the Academy responsible for organizing scientific conferences for the general public, has installed a new headquarters at the General Delegation of the Wallonia-Brussels Federation, boulevard Saint-Germain, in Paris, where a dedicated cycle to augmented humanity was organized throughout the year.
+– The Collège Belgique, the Academy department responsible for organising scientific conferences for the general public, has installed a new headquarters at the General Delegation of the Wallonia-Brussels Federation, boulevard Saint-Germain, in Paris, where a dedicated cycle to augmented humanity was organised throughout the year.